lloyd/i-am-a-dissenter/the-focal-point-of-your-startup.md

 into an execution plan, keeps shit on the rails while you're on the road, and a trusted friend who won't kick you when you're down.

-A successful product requires exquisite technical leadership, get this first.
+Building an important product requires exquisite technical leadership, *get this first*.

 Execution is everything.
 lloyd